tanaikech/ProjectApp/README.md

 <a name="Description"></a>
 # Description
 There are Class SpreadsheetApp and Class DocumentApp for operating spreadsheet and document, respectively.
 But there is no Class for operating GAS project.
-If there is the Class ProjectApp, GAS project can be directly operated by GAS script.
+If there is such Class ProjectApp, GAS project can be directly operated by GAS script.
 I thought that this will lead to new applications, and created ProjectApp.

 On the other hand, as a CLI tool for operating GAS project, there has already been [ggsrun](https://github.com/tanaikech/ggsrun).